Prateekchadhaprat/Midtermproject_bookstore/Readme.md

 | posted_date | date | -

 * ## Submit a code block containing only valid sql syntax which will create your sample data base.
-* ** PostgreSQL does not permit direct access to the PSQL Tool for querying; therefore, it is necessary to first create a database before executing queries.
+    ** PostgreSQL does not permit direct access to the PSQL Tool for querying; therefore, it is necessary to first create a database before executing queries.
 If creating the database programmatically is required, the following query can be used for database creation.

     ```sql
     DROP DATABASE IF EXISTS book_store;
     CREATE DATABASE book_store WITH TEMPLATE = template0 ENCODING = 'UTF8' LOCALE_PROVIDER = libc LOCALE = 'C';

+* ## Sample Database creation SQL Query

     ```sql
     CREATE TYPE public.book_format AS ENUM (
         'Physical',